hromadchuk/app42/DEVELOPMENT.md

 5. Open [http://127.0.0.1:4242](http://127.0.0.1:4242) in your browser
 6. `npm run lint` to check your code for errors

-## Server requests

-The repository provides client-side code, but in some situations the application communicates with the server.
-In development mode you will see [mock data](src/lib/mock.ts) instead of the actual response, which is enough to write code.

 ## GramJS

 This library has 2 code variants, for node.js and browser.
 To update the package version, you need to call the `npm i telegram@browser --save` command.
 Otherwise, the package may not run.